 Make the frosting

 - Cream the butter and sugar.
-In the bowl of a stand mixer fitted with the paddle attachment or a large mixing bowl with a handheld electric mixer, beat the butter on medium-high speed until creamy and pale in color, about 5 minutes.
+In the bowl of a stand mixer (affiliate link) fitted with the paddle attachment (affiliate link) or a large mixing bowl with a handheld electric mixer, beat the butter on medium-high speed until creamy and pale in color, about 5 minutes.
 Then add half the powdered sugar and beat on low until the sugar has just fully moistened.
 Turn the speed up to medium-high and beat until well incorporated, about 3-5 minutes.
 Then repeat with the remaining confectioners’ sugar – add it to mixture, beat on low just until the sugar has fully moistened, then turn the speed up to medium-high and beat until well incorporated, about 3-5 minutes.

 - Add the flavorings.
 Add the vanilla, strawberry emulsion, and salt.
 With the mixer on low, slowly add 3 tablespoons of the heavy cream.
 Turn the mixer up to medium-high and beat until it is well incorporated, about 3-5 minutes.
 (After 2 minutes stop and scrape down the sides and bottom of the bowl then continue mixing.)

 - Finish the frosting.
 Check the consistency of the frosting and add more cream, ½ tablespoon at a time, if needed.
 The frosting should be soft and spreadable but not so loose that it doesn’t hold its shape.
 Add the remaining ¼ cup (60 g) strawberry puree and beat at medium-low speed until fully mixed in, about 30 seconds.